kshitijlawate/timeline-component-lwc/README.md

 1. Improve Search Mechanism; move away from linear search, more towards dictionary like approach.
 2. Move the configuration to Custom metadata.
 3. Add additional filters with an option for configuring default filters

+# How to install
+You can use this package link to install the component, https://login.salesforce.com/packaging/installPackage.apexp?p0=04t3l000000KoJW.